Descent of the Pallavas

 The bas relief is not perfect but the carvings were intricate.
 The overlapping themes makes it even more exquisite.
 But it was flawless when it was created.
 The invader had selectively removed the heads of 3 men from the panel but leaving the major portion of the panel untouched.
 Perhaps he found it was too valuable a creation to be destroyed, even if he was within his rights to do so.
-His capital was destroyed completely few years back and he was hell bent on seeking vengeance.
+His capital was destroyed completely a century back and he was hell bent on seeking vengeance.
 But the sight of the panel might have convinced him not to.
+But my personal view is the invader was always generous even otherwise.
+That generosity is what prevented the panel from being destroyed.

-This is the Descend of the Ganges or Arjuna’s Penance or the descend of the Pallavas from Lord Vishnu panel in Mahabalipuram or Mamallapuram, the city which epitomizes the Pallava architecture.
-The invader who let the panel survive except for those 3 headless men was Vikramaditya I, son of Pulakesi II, the great Chalukya emperor.
+This is the Descent of the Ganges or Arjuna’s Penance or the descend of the Pallavas from Lord Vishnu panel in Mahabalipuram or Mamallapuram, the city which epitomizes the Pallava architecture.
+Mamallapuram was a major port for the Pallavas and the monuments were created in the 7th and 8th CE.
+The invader who let the panel survive except for those 3 headless men was Vikramaditya II, descendent of Pulakesi II, the great Chalukya emperor.
 His capital, Vatapi, was ransacked during his father’s period by the legendary emperor, Narasimha varma Pallava, who created this rich artifact of a city.

 The panel is spread on 2 pink granite rocks separated by a cleft.
 The panel itself is 25 meters in length and 12 meters in height and is displayed in the open air.